 Take Long Walks on El Cuyo Beach

-You may be sensing a theme here, but there is not much to do in El Cuyo.
+You may be sensing a theme here, but taking a step back and slowing down are the best things to do in El Cuyo.
 One of the most enjoyable ways we found to spend our time was to walk along the stunning white beach.
 Beautiful beaches stretch seemingly endlessly to either side of the town center.
 Take a stroll and clear your head.
 Remember, your trip to El Cuyo is all about a little R&R.

 Bike to See the Yucatan Flamingos